LHBank/WMarjoribanksPhotography/README.md

 third party site where images can be purchased.
 Sans Serif was used as a substitute where the aforementioned custom fonts were not supported by selected browsers or devices.
 ### Imagery
-With imagery being at the forefront and of utmost importance to the site, original artworks owned by William Marjoribanks, was used throughout the website to display high quality images, and the result they could expect from purchasing a piece from the portfolio.
+With imagery being at the forefront and of utmost importance to the site, original artworks owned by William Marjoribanks, were used throughout the website to display high quality images, and the result they could expect from purchasing a piece from the portfolio.

 ## Wireframes

 # Features
 * High quality photography portfolio.